-This is going to be a long post so if you are sleepy, go to your washroom, wash your face, open your clothes and send me pics.
-Kidding (not really, if you are interested and happen to have a vagina you can mail me at firstname.lastname@example.org).
+This is going to be a long post so if you are sleepy, go to your washroom, wash your face and sleep there.
 Also, if you don’t follow politics closely, I’d advise you not to read this post as I might lose a follower.
-But just in case, if you want to do something to contribute to the society, go to your washroom, wash your face, open your clothes and send me pics.
-I can share them around for a noble cause.
-Kidding.
-Again.

 So, Delhi elections are around.
 The last time I wrote something about elections, I got hundreds of retweets and thousands of shares and oceans of hatred.
 So here I come again to take a dip in that ocean (Haridwar style).
 Just in case, if you think I’d ask you to vote for any party, I wanna clear that out that no one gives me money so no free promotion.
 Hence, it’s going to be a completely unbiased article from an unbiased perspective.